-If either the towelettes or damp cloth used to disinfect are wet enough to produce liquid droplets, be sure to keep from introducing those droplets into the breath tube.
+If either the towelettes or damp cloth used to disinfect are wet enough to produce liquid droplets, be sure to keep from introducing those droplets into the hole on the top of the instrument's nipple.
 As well, be sure that the instrument is completely dried and had time for any evaporated alcohol to have dissipated before placing the instrument back into service.
 A good rule of thumb for ensuring the dissipation of a volatile is to wait 15 minutes after the wetted surface has dried before subject testing resumes.

-Disinfecting the instrument, will normally take less than 15 minutes of active time.
+Disinfecting the instrument, will normally take between 10 to 30 minutes.